Magnetic Polarisability of Octet Baryons via Lattice QCD: Chiral extrapolation

-It's interesting to note that transitions involving $\pi^0$, $\eta$ and $\eta'$ intermediate mesons do not contribute to this analysis.
+It is interesting to note that transitions involving $\pi^0$, $\eta$, and $\eta'$ intermediate mesons do not contribute to this analysis.
 In full QCD these mesons are electrically neutral and do not generate a contribution to the leading loop integrals.
-In partially quenched QCD, their composition of $\bar u u$, $\bar d d$, and $\bar s s$ matched flavours means they are not relevant to the disconnected flow calculations which by definition include a third quark flavour that differs from the quark flavours present in the outer octet baryons under consideration.
-As such, subtleties associated with SU(3) flavour symmetry breaking in the $\pi^0$, $\eta$ and $\eta'$ masses do not enter \cite{Leinweber:2022guz}.
+In partially quenched QCD, their composition of $\bar u u$, $\bar d d$, and $\bar s s$ matched flavors means they are not relevant to the disconnected flow calculations which by definition include a third quark flavor that differs from the quark flavors present in the outer octet baryons under consideration.
+As such, subtleties associated with SU(3) flavor symmetry breaking in the $\pi^0$, $\eta$, and $\eta'$ masses do not enter \cite{Leinweber:2022guz}.